dieselxxx/Kapriol/docs/support/collection.md

 `index` method accepts two arguments, anonymous or arrow function and size argument.

 Anonymous function requested by the `index` method should not return any results.
+Inside out anonymous function parameter `$items` represents [SplFixedArray](https://www.php.net/manual/en/class.splfixedarray), which you can type-hint to get more support from your IDE.
+Adding more data to you Index Collection is like adding to any kind of normal PHP array using `$items[$key] = $value`.

 Size argument is required and lets you change the size of an array to the new size of size.
 If size is less than the current array size, any values after the new size will be discarded.
 If size is greater than the current array size,